Theme: Critical Infrastructure Protection (CIP)

 Who’s Invited?

-Among the participants you will meet senior managers from utilities, manufacturing, and refineries who are responsible for ensuring business continuity and operational safety.
+Among the participants you will meet senior managers from critical infrastructures who are responsible for ensuring business continuity and operational safety.

 In addition, leading CISOs, CIOs, and their direct reports from major Swiss companies and organizations will be present to share their perspectives.